onfido/onfido-android-sdk/README.md

 ### 2. Adding the SDK dependency

-Starting on version [INSERT-CORE-RELEASE-VERSION], we now offer a modularised SDK, which means you can integrate it in two different ways:
+Starting on version `4.2.0`, we now offer a modularised SDK, which means you can integrate it in two different ways:

 ```gradle
 repositories {